 Pedestal Sink

-A pedestal sink is a basin mounted on top of a pedestal.
+For a pedestal sink, the is basin mounted on top of a pedestal.
 The pedestal covers up the plumbing.

 Pedestal sinks work well in smaller bathrooms because it takes up minimal floorspace.
 The downside is that this is no counterspace or storage space in a vanity cabinet.
 If the pedestal is not flush against the wall, it can be difficult to clean between the wall and the pedestal.